diegorlopezm/pokedex-fullstack-devops/k8s/jenkins/README.md

 Kubernetes CLI → to run kubectl commands from Jenkins.

-GitHub Integration / Git Plugin → for automatic triggers from your repository.
+GitHub Integration → for automatic triggers from your repository.

 ---
 🔐 Using DockerHub Secret with Jenkins + Kaniko on Kubernetes